MotoCalc Technical Support

 report that they are successfully running MotoCalc using the Windows

-emulator, WINE.
-Specifically, MotoCalc is known to work with WINE
+MotoCalc is also known to work with Codeweavers CrossOver Mac, so it

 for details on how to install and run MotoCalc on Linux.